obheda12/Solidity-Security-Compendium/days/day13.md

 ![image](https://user-images.githubusercontent.com/35583758/229410631-8bb342d7-7d2a-4ad5-8da4-5a587a4925ed.png)

-In this example, the smart contract TokenSwap relies on the getExchangeRate() function provided by an external oracle to determine the exchange rate between tokenA and tokenB.
+In this example, the smart contract `TokenSwap` relies on the `getExchangeRate()` function provided by an external oracle to determine the exchange rate between `tokenA` and `tokenB`.
 If an attacker can manipulate the oracle's data and alter the exchange rate, they can exploit the smart contract and exchange tokens at a rate that is beneficial to them, but detrimental to other users.

 Let's consider an attacker that has control over a malicious oracle and can manipulate the exchange rate provided by the oracle.
-The attacker can then exploit the TokenSwap contract to trade tokens at an unfair rate:
+The attacker can then exploit the `TokenSwap` contract to trade tokens at an unfair rate:

 ![image](https://user-images.githubusercontent.com/35583758/229410956-c1a7238b-a9a7-4eb1-a727-45f80dff34d1.png)